KevSr/cambridge-proj-ug/3rd/README.md

 Completed in group of three, with [D. Wong](https://www.linkedin.com/in/daren-wong-06aa2a121/) and [D. L. Lai](https://www.linkedin.com/in/deeloon-lai/).
 Uses OpenGL and wx packages for the GUI module.

+### GB3 - Modifying a simple RISC-V processor to increase computational efficiency